Chrysler Fifth Avenue

 The Chrysler Fifth Avenue was a trim level/option package or model name used by Chrysler for its larger sedans from 1979 to 1993.
 The Fifth Avenue name was no longer used after 1993 when Chrysler introduced its new LH-platform New Yorker and similar LHS.

-The title "Fifth Avenue" references a street in New York City which contains many upscale shops and cultural attractions.
-The Chrysler Building is two blocks east of Fifth Avenue.
+The nameplate "Fifth Avenue" references the prominent, upscale street in New York City, where the Chrysler Building is two blocks to the east.